 Bacon Mac & Cheese

 An easier take on homemade macaroni and cheese.
 By using the starchy pasta water we do not have make a roux to thicken the sauce.
 This is the same technique used in Cacio e Pepe.
-The bacon and onion require just a little extra work and give this a much deeper flavor that plain old mac & cheese.
+The bacon and onion require just a little extra work and give this a much deeper flavor.

 - Some bacon